Lex-Col/The-Volition-Coalition/README.md

 ### Phase 1: Inception (The Anchor - One-Time Setup)
 The User establishes the project's baseline.
 - **PSC Selection:** The User selects any model to serve as the **Partner-in-State (PSC)**.
-While the choice is at the User's discretion, it is **strongly recommended** to utilize a high-scale, high-end frontier model for projects requiring complex logical hardening or security-critical architecture.
+It is strongly recommended to utilize a high-scale, high-end frontier model for projects requiring complex logical hardening.
-- **Goal Setting:** This phase defines the core intent, foundational logic, and technical constraints (e.g., ARMv9-A CCA), setting the "North Star" that the PSC uses to evaluate all future adversarial inputs.
+- **Goal Setting:** This phase defines the core intent, foundational logic, and technical constraints (e.g., ARMv9-A CCA).

 ### Phase 2: The Forge (Parallel or Synced Audits - RECURSIVE)
 The draft is broadcast to a pool of **Adversarial Nodes (SANs)** for rigorous auditing.
-- **The Coverage Sync (At-Will Toggling):** The User maintains absolute discretion to toggle between **Stealth** and **Synced** modes at any time during the Forge cycle to manage audit quality and redundancy.
+- **The Coverage Sync (At-Will Toggling):** The User maintains absolute discretion to toggle between **Stealth** and **Synced** modes at any time.
-    - **Stealth Mode:** Nodes are blind to other critiques to prevent shared hallucinations and confirmation bias.
+    - **Stealth Mode:** Nodes are blind to other critiques to prevent shared hallucinations.
-    - **Synced Mode:** Nodes are provided with existing critiques to eliminate redundancy and identify "Negative Space"—ensuring conductive, full-spectrum coverage of the logic.
+    - **Synced Mode:** Nodes are provided with existing critiques **exclusively from the current Forge cycle**.
+This eliminates redundancy and identifies "Negative Space" within the active round without polluting the audit with historical drift.
 - **Architect-Governed Depth:** The user dictates the quantity and range of the AI Viewboard.

 ### Phase 3: The Workshop (Human-PSC Partnership - RECURSIVE)